cme212/course/syllabus.md

 a given problem.

 Complexity will be managed through abstraction;
-analytical tools will evaluate the efficiency of different design choices.
+analytical tools will evaluate the efficiency of design choices.

 ### Format
 The class has several lectures each week, in addition to weekly assignments.